Kong/kongponents/docs/components/table-view.md

 - `errorStateActionMessage` - Button text for the error state action
 - `errorStateActionRoute` - Route for the error state action

-A `error-action-click` event is fired when error state action button is clicked.
+A `error-action-click` event is emitted when error state action button is clicked.

 <KTableView
   :data="basicData"